 Finally, setting goals and milestones is one of the best ways to learn French.
 Once your theme has been chosen, explore the vocabulary.
 Look for videos, texts, even magazines or books in French.
 You like cooking?
 Then look for French recipes online!
 The goals would be more specific and go deeper into the theme.
 For example, if you have studied the theme of travels and you know more or less the basic vocabulary, you may now dive into… grammar and/or conjugation, related to traveling.

 “What would I want to do ?
 How can I say it in French?”

 In the era of technology, we have tons of resources for learning a language online.
 Once you have set your next goal, you may now narrow your search for dialogues or videos.
 Short texts can even do the trick.

-I would always advise to have a conjugation tool or table (which you can find online) in case you stumble upon an unknown verb structure or tense and then study it from there.
-The key here is to analyse your source, don’t just read or listen to it.
+I would always advise having a conjugation tool or table (which you can find online) in case you stumble upon an unknown verb structure or tense and then study it from there.
+The key here is to analyze your source, don’t just read or listen to it.

 DOs and DON’Ts of learning French

-- Be curious about the language and the culture.
-Curiosity will lead you to fall in love with the language and the culture.
+- Be curious about the language and culture.
+Curiosity will lead you to fall in love with the language and culture.

 - Take note of your mistakes.
-You will be able to remember them if you take the time to analyse where you went wrong.
+You will be able to remember them if you take the time to analyze where you went wrong.

 - Be too hard on yourself.
 Learning a language should be a fun and agreeable experience, not a torture.

 - Be afraid.
 Especially: don’t be afraid to speak.
 Stay confident, you can do it!